 Wilbur Cross Medal for Alumni Achievement

 The Wilbur Lucius Cross Medal is an honor presented each year by the Graduate School Alumni Association to a small number of outstanding alumni.
 The medal recognizes distinguished achievements in scholarship, teaching, academic administration, and public service–all areas in which the legendary Dean Cross excelled.
 Each fall the Wilbur Cross Medal winners are invited to campus to receive their awards and give an address and to meet informally with graduate students and faculty in their field.
-The Wilbur Cross medals are listed on a bronze plaque in the McDougal Center in the Hall of Graduate Studies (320 York Street).
+The Wilbur Cross medals are listed on a bronze plaque.

 Wilbur Lucius Cross (Ph.D.
 1889) himself was a scholar of distinction in English literature.
 He taught at the Sheffield Scientific School, the precursor to Yale's Graduate School of Arts and Sciences.
 He served as Dean during the Graduate School's reorganization into its present form, and championed the construction of HGS.
 He rejuvenated the Yale Review as its editor.
 Always active in politics, after retiring from Yale at age 70, he was elected and served Governor of Connecticut for 8 years (January 1931-January 1939).